Table of Contents

 4. Assess Staff Knowledge and Access to Documentation and Training Tools

 In 2008, the Water Supply and Treatment Division of the San Francisco Public Utilities Commission did a self-assessment in which supervisors identified the tasks associated with operating the Division’s major water treatment facilities.
 Employees were then asked to participate in a confidential online process in which they rated themselves in terms of how confident they were of their ability to handle each task.
 The outcome was that many long-term employees were not confident in their ability to perform all key processes at the facility where they worked.
 Employees in the same job classification at a single facility were handling different tasks and were not necessarily prepared to take on a different set of tasks if a co-worker left.
-Click on images to view.
+Click on image to view.

 Click images to view.

-San Francisco Public Utilities Commission's West Coast Water Utilities Workshop on Workforce Development presentation
+San Francisco Public Utilities Commission's West Coast Water Utilities Workshop on Workforce Development presentation on self-assessment results.

 In order to track employees’ access to documentation and training materials, SFPUC commissioned an assessment of the availability of knowledge management tools for facilities added or upgraded through a multi-year, multi-billion capital improvement program.